 Add a cup of preferably raw organic sugar and stir until sugar has dissolved.

 Fill your gallon brew jar with 8 cups of cold and filtered water along with the tea.
 Gently mix.

 Wait at least 1-2 hours for the tea to cool to room temperature or to a temperature reading of 68 – 86 degrees Fahrenheit.
 Be sure to be patient in this step, because you do not want to kill all the beneficial bacteria and yeast.
 The kombucha culture (AKA SCOBY-symbiotic culture of bacteria and yeast) doesn’t like high temperatures.

 - Add liquid starter

 When the sweet tea has cooled, you can add a liquid starter.
-Liquid starter is typically a cup of the left over kombucha from the last batch that you store your SCOBY in.
-You can also get this from a friend or from a bottle of raw kombucha from the store. 😄 In the kombucha kit in my store, it comes with the SCOBY and starter combined.
+A liquid starter is typically a cup of the leftover kombucha from the last batch that you store your SCOBY in.
+You can also get this from a friend or from a bottle of raw kombucha from the store. 😄 The kombucha kit in my store, comes with the SCOBY and starter combined.
 Transfer all this to the jar, along with the SCOBY.